 Enjoy some beach time

 French people go to Senegal for affordable beach getaways on the long stretches of sand around Saly, Mbour Nianing and Mbodiene.
-And indeed, Senegal’s coast has long stretches on yellow-sand beaches and a mellow surf that isn’t too cold.
+And indeed, Senegal’s coast has long stretches of yellow-sand beaches and a mellow surf that isn’t too cold.

 We took a walk along the beach one day in Mbour and had lunch at a local hotel.
 It’s typical on most beaches to see small fishing boats going in and out.
 You’ll also see groups of men fishing from shore with enormous nets.